 Compatibility Issues with Application Pool Identities

-The biggest compatibilty issue with Application Pool Identities is probably earlier guidance documents which explicitly recommend that you ACL resources for NETWORKSERVICE, that is, the default identity of the DefaultAppPool in IIS 6.0 and IIS 7.0.
-Customers will have to change their scripts to ACL for "IIS AppPool\DefaultAppPool" when running on IIS 7.5 (see the example above for how to do this).
+The biggest compatibilty issue with application pool identities is probably earlier guidance documents which explicitly recommend that you ACL resources for Network Service, that is, the default identity of the DefaultAppPool in IIS 6.0 and IIS 7.0.
+Customers will have to change their scripts to ACL for "IIS AppPool\DefaultAppPool" (or another application pool name) when running on IIS 7.5 or later (see the example above for how to do this).

-Application Pool Identities are a powerful new isolation feature introduced for Windows Server 2008, Windows Vista, Windows 7 and Windows Server 2008 R2.
+Application pool identities are a powerful new isolation feature introduced for Windows Server 2008, Windows Vista, and later versions of Windows.
 It will make running IIS applications even more secure and reliable.